olin/studentgovernment/student_government_bylaws.md

 #### Section 3.
 Specialized Representatives.

-There are five Specialized Representatives who will represent the entire Student Body and meet directly with members of the President’s Cabinet of the College.
+There are five Specialized Representatives who represent the entire Student Body and meet directly with members of the President’s Cabinet of the College.
 Each Specialized Representative:

 1. becomes familiar with the operations and policies of their relevant Administrative Department(s),